 Question: Will durable textiles be rigid and uncomfortable to sit on?

 Answer: No, a textile isn’t likely to be uncomfortable to sit on.
 Each material has a different texture or ability to maintain hot or cold, but all fabrics should pass the test when it comes to comfortability!
 It’s essential to consider the piece of furniture or the stuffing inside that could cause something to be uncomfortable.

 Question: How do I find a durable material that is easy to clean?

 Answer: It’s easy to find a fabric that has both durability and cleanability.
 We recommend filtering your search when shopping for textiles online.
 If you haven’t yet, check out Crypton fabrics on our website!
 These materials are easy to clean and hold up well over time.

 Question: Where can I shop for a durable material for my upholstery project?

-Answer: You can head over to our virtual material library and filter through the setting to select a material type, pattern, color, and check the product details to see if the material will hold up to your project.
+Answer: You can head to our virtual material library and filter through the setting to select a material type, pattern, color, and check the product details to see if the material will hold up to your project.
 If you know you’re looking for exclusively Crypton fabric, browse our selection here.